 What is the cheapest alternative to SmileDirectClub?

-SmileDirectClub offers fairly affordable prices and automatic financing approval, but if you’re looking for the lowest price possible, AlignerCo is your best bet.
+Byte offers fairly affordable prices and automatic financing approval, and NewSmile’s sticker price is even lower.
+But if you’re looking for the lowest price possible, AlignerCo is your best bet.
 Their $995 sticker price is easily the lowest in the industry.
 And they offer multiple financing options to make treatment even more accessible.
 Read our guide on the Most Affordable Clear Aligners to learn more.

 What is the best at-home clear aligner service?